Dutch Oven Daddy

 How long will the leftovers last?

-If stored properly in the fridge in an air tight container, this dish will stay tasty for about 5 days.
-However, the rice will continue to absorb any moisture so we recommend adding a bit of broth, milk, cream, sour cream, or extra cheese when reheating to add the moisture back in.
+Stored in an airtight container in the fridge, this dish stays good for about 5 days.
+The rice will continue to absorb moisture, so add a splash of broth, milk, sour cream, or extra cheese when reheating to bring back the original texture.

 More One Pot Recipes with Rice